KingLeoric123/Combined-Model-for-Electricity-Prediction/README.md

 The code names Rubustness_Delete the Impulse Noise.py, use it.

-**At last, we show our sincerely gratitude to the datasets producer Haoyi Zhou et al.**
+**At last, we express our sincerely gratitude to the datasets producer Haoyi Zhou et al.**

 **中文版：**